snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 - For nonlinear or non-monotonic relationships, rank correlations (Spearman) may be more informative than simple correlations (Pearson).

+..
+  TNP TODO: add discussion on standardized regression coefficients and how their interpretation differs from correlation coefficients.
+Math?

 .. _`sa:methods:moat`:

+..
+TNP TODO: Understand this method and what the trajectories are.

 Morris One-at-a-Time (MOAT)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~